John Densmore

 Death

 At the forefront of the music scene, Jim’s public and private life became increasingly entangled, causing his drug and alcohol addictions to worsen.
-Being so relentlessly in the public eye was difficult for Jim, and in a catastrophic culmination of events, he was confronted by a police officer in Conneticut, 1967.
+Being so relentlessly in the public eye was difficult for Jim, and in a catastrophic culmination of events, he was confronted by a police officer in Connecticut, 1967.
 While he was backstage at a concert, drunk, high, and making out with a woman before the show, the officer pepper sprayed him, provoking an outburst onstage where he delivered a profane monologue laced with imprecations.
 This resulted in his subsequent arrest, which sparked riots.

 With his condition so rapidly deteriorating, after recording his sixth and final album, Jim Morrison took a break from song-writing and went to Paris with Pamela Courson.
 However, he continued to be plagued by depression and addictions, resulting in his death at the age of 27.
 No autopsy was taken after his demise, as there was no evidence of foul play.
 As a result, there have been many conspiracy theories surrounding Jim Morrison’s death.
 For instance, some speculate that the true cause of Jim’s death was a heroin overdose, and imply a cover-up of these events.